AveePB/SelfDrivingCar/README.md

 # Book-Store
-Shop service allowing to place orders for books
+Shopping service allowing to place orders for books.